nicolenair/goodreads-recommendations-app/README.md

 # goodreads-recommendations-app
 A web app to provide personalized book recommendations.
 Recommendations are collaborative.
 It is a work in progress, but you can play with the backend to get recommendations for yourself.
+But you can play with the backend to get recommendations for yourself, if you have a userID.

 # How to Use